tienyulin/docker-frp-sample/README.md

 Both frpc and frps put `ini` setting file under `/usr/bin/frp/` in container.
 Edit `ini` file, then restart the container.

 ## Expose port
 Remember to expose the port on the server which set in `frpc.ini` for application to use.
+For example, expose port `6000` on `server` for default setting of `ssh`.

 ## Connect through ssh by default setting
 frps listens to port `6000` for frpc port `22` by default, which means the request will be passed to port `22` on `client` when connect to `server` on port `6000` through ssh.